ziapeltagames/six-winters/docs/DESIGN.md

 It would be nice if the threats weren't necessarily a guaranteed occurrence.
 One way that could happen is via a trigger causing a dice roll.
 These might be special sorts of tests where things like mana couldn't be used (since mana requires a caster and backlash).
 Something like, "Rare: Red Bank Test: Espionage 3.
 Success: Blah.
 Failure: Blah."
 Might be worth having that as a generally available test type?

 On thinking about it more, this probably isn't necessary.
 The "not a guaranteed occurrence" can probably be handled by triggers.
 Although, the triggers are doubled, so need to take that into account.

-# Threat Effects

-* Lower resources
-* Lower resource tracks
-* Lower secrets
-* Increase discord
-* Increase apotheosis
-* Give conditions
-* Lower disposition
-* Broad effects (no mana for spells, etc)

-# Threat Ideas

-* Military threats
-   * Could "burn" Red Bank locations so that the location cards almost function as a hit points as such for badness
-* Bandits
-* Building a wonder to keep up with the Empire
-   * Gardens of the Pomegranates
-* Assassination
-* Werewolf infection
-* Pandemic
-* Magical Backlash

 # Old Threats